wrossmorrow/reviewsampler/README.md

 A simple node.js server to ("balanced-uniformly") sample from a list of reviews in a Google Sheet.

+## Use

+This server is setup to allow you to make (simple) API calls to

+1. Initialize a Google Sheets API object with an API key (to be done _before_ launching an experiment)
+2. Load a particular sheet by specifying a `spreadsheetId` and `range` (to be done _before_ launching an experiment)
+3. Specify a sampling method, the default being "balanced-uniform" (to be done, if desired, _before_ launching an experiment)
+4. Sample reviews one-by-one, returning data that can be used to construct questions in Qualtrics (_during_ experiment)

 ## Setup

 ### node Server